fresh-joey/devops-projects/ssh-server/README.md

 - Give the server a name
 - Select Ubuntu Server as OS Image
 - Instance type: t3 micro
-- Create new key pair.
+- Create a new key pair.
 Give it a name and the file will be downloaded to your machine.
-- Accept defualts for the other sections and launch instance
+- Accept defaults for the other sections and launch instance

 ## Create SSH Keys

-- This command will create private and public keys and stored in the path provided on your device.
+- This command will create private and public keys and store them in the path provided on your device.
 ```console
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_key1
 ssh-keygen -t rsa -b 4096 -f ~/.ssh/id_rsa_key2